-We often associate machine tending with machining of metal parts in CNC machines, and that is probably the chief use-case.
-However, it is seen across multiple industries including some listed below.
+We often associate machine tending with the machining of metal parts in CNC machines, and that is probably the chief use case.
+However, it is seen across multiple industries, including some listed below.

 We won’t dwell too long on this topic as we have previously discussed it here.
 But it is a common theme across manufacturing and industry that many of the jobs that robots are taking on are in many circumstances unrewarding, dirty and dangerous.
 There is a good argument to be made this is why a generation have not entered industry in the numbers they once did, and that doesn’t look to be changing in the short-term.
 Machine tending can be among the most mundane jobs whilst simultaneously highly dangerous with very powerful rotating machinery present.

 Example of a repetitive and hazardous machine tending task for humans